 Rosie is deeply rooted in the Earth.
-She uses story to teach about the environment as well as reflect on personal or emotional experience or to dramatise historical research.
-Her repertoire includes tales learned from Scottish travellers, tales from the celtic lands and stories she has created herself, inspired by animals, birds and people she has met.
+She uses story to teach about the environment, to reflect on personal or emotional experience and to dramatise historical research.
+Her repertoire includes tales learned from Scottish travellers, tales from the Celtic lands and stories she has created herself, inspired by animals, birds and the people she has met.

 Rosie tells to all ages, believing we can all relate to a story and hear all too few.
 She especially likes to work with family groups, letting story bond us across the generations.
 Rosie works in a wide variety of settings, from woodlands to jail cells, classrooms to cliff tops.
 She facilitates conversation with dementia clients using story, chosen items, poetry and song, and is happy to run workshops on story making and telling.
 Rosie strongly believes in story as medicine by expression; they create a safe place where issues can be examined from different perspectives.
 And they are so much fun!